-This 8-day course for women is a backpacking adventure across one of the most remote and geologically interesting areas in the country.
+This course for women is a backpacking adventure across one of the most remote and geologically interesting areas in the country.

 This backpacking expedition centers on the idea that living a balanced, satisfying, exciting life is not a matter of chance, but requires periodic examination and fine-tuning.
 More than just a scenic adventure (although it’s that, too!), this course is an opportunity to be in community while you stretch your comfort zone, enhance your leadership style, expand your self-awareness and confidence, and examine your personal goals.